philsinatra/IDM-T380/instructor_materials/07-bash_scripting.md

 ^ Command line arguments are commonly used and easy to work with so they are a good place to start.

-^ When we run a program on the command line you would be familiar with supplying arguments after it to control its behaviour.
+^ When we run a program on the command line you would be familiar with supplying arguments after it to control its behavior.
 For instance we could run the command `ls -l /etc`. `-l` and `/etc` are both command line arguments to the command `ls`.

 ---